 You can find out more about the Adjudication Process in our Guide on What to Expect from Adjudication in Construction.

-When referring a dispute to Adjudication, the Referral Notice must be served to the Adjudicator within 7 days of the Notice of Adjudication (NOA) and the 28-day timetable begins.
+When referring a construction dispute to Adjudication, the Referral Notice must be served to the Adjudicator within 7 days of the Notice of Adjudication (NOA) and the 28-day timetable begins.
 The Referral Notice, as it is known, is substantiation of the case set out in a legal narrative and accompanied by documentary evidence in support.
 It is in effect the claim and the Referring party's position.
-We can help you through the Adjudication process ensuring that all relevant documents are prepared to enable you to achieve the best result possible.
+We can help you through the construction Adjudication process ensuring that all relevant documents are prepared to enable you to achieve the best result possible.
 It is vital that you appoint the right person who is an Expert in construction, construction business and commercial construction contracts, and who understands the law of construction Adjudication.
 Arbicon employs these qualities from many years of practice and experience.

 Statutory Adjudication Rights

 For householder building disputes, you may still have the right to Adjudication if you have an Adjudication clause written into your contract.
 If you do not have Adjudication terms in your contract you can always seek agreement from the other party to appoint an adjudicator.
-If you do have an Adjudication clause written into your contract you must follow the procedure stated to conduct the Adjudication process.
-It is important to understand the Adjudication process and use an Adjudication specialist.
+If you do have an Adjudication clause written into your contract you must follow the procedure stated to conduct the construction Adjudication process.
+It is important to understand the construction Adjudication process and use an Adjudication specialist.